vergauwenthomas/MetObs_toolkit/docs/intro.rst

 * `GeeStaticModelData`: This class handles GEE Datasets that do not have a time dimension (static).
 This class is used to extract GEE dataset values at the location of the station (or buffers arround them).
 * `GeeDynamicModelData`: This class handles GEE Dataset that have a time dimension.
 This class is used to extract timeseries of GEE dataset values at the stations locations.

-Both classes can hold metadata (=Coordinates of the stations), and the ´GeeDynamicModelData` class can hold timeseries data.
+Both classes can hold metadata (=Coordinates of the stations), and the `GeeDynamicModelData` class can hold timeseries data.
 These classes are used for extracting extra metadata (landcover, altitude, soil properties, ...) and for comparing observations with modelled data (plotting, filling gaps, ...).